zyedidia/lfi/README.md

 additional details will be publicly available in the next few months, so stay tuned for that.

+Please see the following paper for more details: https://zyedidia.github.io/papers/lfi_asplos24.pdf.

 # Tools

 The LFI project provides the following tools: